sunpy/sunpy.org/posts/2019/2019-07-01-SunPy-Releasing.rst

 these changes will enable even more people to find SunPy useful in their work.

-To enable people to prepare for changes and to not be in for big surprises when updating SunPy we will endeavour to provide emit a deprecation warning for any breaking changes for *one LTS release*.
+To enable people to prepare for changes and to not be in for big surprises when updating SunPy we will endeavour to emit a deprecation warning for any breaking changes for *one LTS release*.

 The upshot of this is that, if now after 1.0, we want to change something in a